chrisminnick/react-math-game/README.md

     )
 }
 </pre>
-17. After the function definition, export this function so that it becomes a JavaScript module that can be imported into other JavaScript files.
+1. After the function definition, export this function so that it becomes a JavaScript module that can be imported into other JavaScript files.
 <pre>export default Header;</pre>
-18. Inside the return statement of the function, type or copy and paste the code for the header navigation for our app.
+1. Inside the return statement of the function, type or copy and paste the code for the header navigation for our app.
-<pre><header>
+``<header>
     <nav className="navbar navbar-expand-lg navbar-dark bg-dark">
         <a className="navbar-brand" href="/">Mathificent</a>
         <button className="navbar-toggler" type="button" data-toggle="collapse" data-target="#navbarText">